nidhin077/home-creators/README.md

 * [Miller](https://github.com/johnkerl/miller) is like awk, sed, cut, join, and sort for name\-indexed data such as CSV, TSV, and tabular JSON.
 * [daff](https://github.com/paulfitz/daff) library for comparing tables, producing a summary of their differences.

-If you run `just setup-data-engr-enhanced` you also get:
+If you run `homectl setup-data-engr-enhanced` you also get:

 * [csvtk](https://github.com/shenwei356/csvtk) is a cross-platform, efficient and practical CSV/TSV toolkit in Golang.
 * [xsv](https://github.com/BurntSushi/xsv) is a fast CSV command line toolkit written in Rust.